less/less.js/README.md

 ## Attachments and Instances
 _new_

 In CSS, a certain object can only have one instance of a property.
-A `<div>` has a specific border width and color, rules that match better than others (#id instead of .class) override previous definitions. `carto.js` acts the same way normally for the sake of familiarity and organization, but Mapnik itself is more powerful.
+A `<div>` has a specific border width and color, rules that match better than others (#id instead of .class) override previous definitions. `CartoCSS` acts the same way normally for the sake of familiarity and organization, but Mapnik itself is more powerful.

 Layers in Mapnik can have multiple [borders](http://trac.mapnik.org/wiki/LineSymbolizer) and multiple copies of other attributes.
-This ability is useful in drawing line outlines, like in the case of road borders or 'glow' effects around coasts. `carto.js` makes this accessible by allowing attachments to styles:
+This ability is useful in drawing line outlines, like in the case of road borders or 'glow' effects around coasts. `CartoCSS` makes this accessible by allowing attachments to styles:

     #world {
       line-color: #fff;